 Movement helps to maintain joint health, as well as the moisture balance between joints and cartilage.
 Exercise compresses the joints to force more nutrient-rich fluid into the cartilage, keeping smooth and comfortable movement possible and early degenerative changes at bay.

 Hip flexors refer to the group of muscles in your hips that enable you to pull your legs upwards towards your torso.

 The flexion, or pulling action, is what allows you to walk or lift your legs.
 Needless to say, they play a pivotal role in everyday activities, which is why it’s crucial to keep them healthy.

 But when we sit, the hip flexors rest in an unnatural position while the legs and torso are pulled together.
 Excessive sitting can shorten your hip flexors, causing tightness and pain.

-The best way to keep your hip flexors healthy is to keep moving, and this is where standing desks — adjustable height desks in particular — come in handy.
+Wondering how to fix a sore hip flexor easily and naturally?
+The best way to keep your hip flexors healthy is to keep moving, and this is where standing desks — adjustable height desks, in particular — come in handy.

 By moving and stretching your flexors every couple of hours rather than sitting sedentary for long periods, we give our flexors the attention they desperately crave.

 Tendons are largely inelastic and assist in concentrating the pull of a muscle on a small area of bone.
 This means that any unnatural long-term stress or strain like sitting will take its toll on you.